Locations:

 • React quickly to balls coming at you.

-• Improved cognition (ability to think, remember and process information).
+• Improved ability to think, remember and process information

 According to a review of 13 studies on pickleball and mental health, players also report improvements in:

-Other studies link regular exercise to longer life expectancies.
-According to a recent report, the life expectancy of tennis players is nearly 10 years longer than people who don’t exercise.
-The researchers noted that activities involving more social interaction showed the greatest longevity effects.
+One study found that the life expectancy of tennis players is nearly 10 years longer than that of people who don’t exercise.
+Activities like pickleball, involving more social interaction, showed the greatest longevity effects.

 Advertisement